reach52/Marketplace-Community-Edition/README.md

 ### What is this repository for? ###

-* Creating a plug-n-play solution for the existing/upcoming Healthcare e-commerce platforms
 * Current version of this repository is version 0.0.0 (v0.0.0)

 ### Dependencies ###
 marketplace community edition uses a number of open source projects to work properly:

 * Couchbase - https://docs-archive.couchbase.com/home/index.html - Client version for Couchbase Server : the world's first Engagement Database.
-* [Android] - https://www.android.com/ - creating apps for Android phones and tablets
+* Android - https://www.android.com - creating apps for Android phones and tablets

 ### How do I get set up? ###